 - You have malware or viruses

-If your gaming PC has been too slow when booting, read on to understand different reasons why this is happening.
+If your gaming PC has been too slow when booting, read on to understand why this is happening.
 You’ll also learn the most suitable ways to deal with this problem.

 You are running too many background programs

-The more background programs on your gaming PC, the slower it will be when booting and performing.
+The more background programs or apps on your gaming PC, the slower it will be when booting and performing.

-Some of the programs continue running in the background even after closing them.
-When you start your computer, you’ll see alerts for these programs.
+Some of the apps continue running in the background even after closing them.
+When you start your computer, you’ll see alerts for them.